zomux/nmtlab/README.md

-nmtlab - A PyTorch-based research framework for Neural Machine Translation
+# nmtlab - A PyTorch-based framework for Neural Machine Translation research

 This is a framework to allow you to tweak EVERY part of NMT models.
 It is designed to be simple and clear, yet flexible.